Leopard seal

-The leopard seal (Hydrurga leptonyx), also referred to as the sea leopard, is the second largest species of seal in the Antarctic (after the southern elephant seal).
-It is a top order predator, feeding on a wide range of prey including cephalopods, other pinnipeds, krill, fish, and birds, particularly penguins, its only natural predator being the orca.
+The leopard seal (Hydrurga leptonyx), also referred to as the sea leopard, is a long and muscular seal native to the Southern Ocean of Antarctica and southern Patagonia.
+It is the second largest species of seal in the Antarctic (after the southern elephant seal).
+It is the same length as, but half the weight of, a walrus.
+Its fur coat is countershaded, being silver on the bottom and dark gray on the top, and is distinctive for its leopard-like pattern of dark spots.

+The leopard seal is an apex predator, with massive jaws, and teeth which are 2.5 cm long.
+It feeds on a wide range of prey including its fellow pinnipeds, cephalopods, krill, fish, and birds, particularly penguins.
+Its only natural predator is the orca.
+It uses its hearing and whiskers to track prey underwater.

 It is the only species in the genus Hydrurga.
 Its closest relatives are the Ross seal, the crabeater seal, and the Weddell seal, which are all Antarctic seals of the tribe Lobodontini.

 Research history and taxonomy

 Henri Marie Ducrotay de Blainville, a French zoologist, described the leopard seal in 1820 from a stuffed specimen from the collection of one M. Hauville, in Le Havre.
 The skin that produced this work of taxidermy was sourced from "the southern seas", (Note: des mer du sud) that he ascertained to be from around the Falkland Islands.
 (Note: des environs des îles Falckland ou Malouines.)
 Blainville describes the specimen as "beautiful", 7-8 pieds long (7–8 ft long) and elongated, the form and features of the head resembling the "phoque moine" or monk seal, with a small number of whiskers short and simple in shape.
 Blainville was not able to find the ear opening.
 The "anterior" limbs are falciform, consisting of five fingers which decrease in size from the first to the fifth, tipped with very small claws, with that of the thumb not being "terminal".
 (Note: ...et cinq ongles assez petits, quoique bien évidens; celui du pouce n'est pas terminal) The hindlimbs are very distal (far back (Note: très-reculés)) and close to the short tail; these also consist of five digits, though in contrast to the forelimb, the middle toe is the shortest, with the rear flippers forming a "swallowtail".
 (Note: dont les extrêmes sont les plus longs) The skin he examined was described as yellow-white with a brownish dorsum; this is evidently a result of the skin discoloring, as taxidermies degrade over time.
 He thought that this new species, Phoca leptonyx, (Note: lepto- + onyx; "thin-clawed") must correspond to the animal that "navigators of austral seas" named the "sea calf".